-(i) Internal Council Governance issues from the 18/19 AGS Risk Mitigation Management Comment Current Status (D38,39) Planning interventions - establishing and implementing robust planning and control cycles that cover strategic and operational plans, priorities and targets.
+(i) Internal Council Governance issues from the 18/19 AGS Risk Mitigation Management Comment Current Status Page 144 (D38,39) Planning interventions - establishing and implementing robust planning and control cycles that cover strategic and operational plans, priorities and targets.
 Planning interventions - Engaging with internal and external stakeholders in determining how services and other interventions can best be delivered.
 Inconsistent application of planning methodologies to ensure effective delivery of outcomes.
 Ensuring that impacts, both negative and positive are fully understood when making Council decisions.
 Lack of effective feedback mechanisms to inform stakeholders how their views have been taken into account: stakeholders remain uninformed and less likely to support service change.
 Lack of structures to encourage public participation.
 Provided and applied a comprehensive set of tools and guidance to ensure that strategic and operational plans are maintained to inform other strategies such as the MTFS There is a systematic approach to budget planning, production of the MTFS and risk escalation Closed (D43) Planning interventions - Ensuring capacity exists to generate the information required to review service quality regularly.
+Lack of appropriate information to inform service quality and policy decisions.
 Review of the information available to inform service quality, as part of the Members' Workshop on Performance Management.
 Members workshops have now been held.
 Closed

 (i) Internal Council Governance issues from the 18/19 AGS Risk Mitigation Management Comment Current Status (E53) Developing the entity's capacity - Developing and maintaining an effective workforce plan to enhance strategic allocation of resources.
 Sustainability of service provision.
 Ineffective allocation of resources.
 Reputational damage following reduction in quality of service.
-Whilst positive work has been undertaken, this action should remain open and under review.
-Open (E58) Developing the capability of the entity's leadership and other individuals - Ensuring employees have access to appropriate induction, with ongoing training and development matching individual and organisational requirements is available and encouraged.
+Whilst the Council already has individual Portfolio workforce plans, these need to be consolidated into one Council workforce plan in accordance with the People Strategy.
+Open Page 145 (E58) Developing the capability of the entity's leadership and other individuals - Ensuring employees have access to appropriate induction, with ongoing training and development matching individual and organisational requirements is available and encouraged.
 Employees unable to carry out their roles effectively following recruitment.
 Employees not provided with the values and objectives of the organisation.
 Changes to policies, technologies, practices, legislation and understood; leading to inefficiency and under productivity. are a carried out in a timely fashion and that all new employees attend.
 There is a clear induction process in place for new members of staff.
 The action to open until a more effective corporate induction and remote elearning tool is available.
 Open (E64) Developing the capability of the entity's leadership and other individuals - Ensuring arrangements are in place to maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and mental wellbeing.
 Resilience of workforce is impacted by capacity and changing demands.
 Mental Health and Wellbeing Plan for Positive work has taken place to develop the Mental Health and Wellbeing plan and will continue to evolve to support the changing workforce and their needs.
 Open